Setia Darma House of Mask and Puppets

 The Haunting Beauty of Ubud’s Hidden Museum

-Setia Darma House of Mask and Puppets, quietly tucked away in the heart of Ubud, is more than a museum, it is a labyrinth of artistry and tradition.
-Founded in 2006 by Hadi Sunyoto, a passionate collector and cultural preservationist, the museum is a living archive of traditional performing arts, housing over 7,000 masks, puppets, artwork and musical instruments from across Indonesia and around the world.
-Visitors moving through its halls often feel a powerful presence in the carved faces and painted expressions, as if the artefacts themselves silently carry centuries of human stories, ritual and imagination.
+Setia Darma House of Masks and Puppets, tucked away in the heart of Ubud, is more than a museum, it is a living archive, a labyrinth of artistry and tradition.
+Founded in 2006 by Hadi Sunyoto, a devoted collector and cultural preservationist, the museum grew out of his work beginning in the late 1980s, when he traveled across Java, Bali and other Indonesian islands rescuing masks and puppets that were fading from use.
+Over time, he partnered with Agustinus Prayitno, who helped organise, curate and preserve the collection, ensuring that each piece retained not only its artistic beauty but also the cultural and ritual significance that had once made it central to ceremonies and village performances.
+Today, the museum houses over 7,000 masks, puppets, artworks and musical instruments from across Indonesia and around the world.
+Visitors moving through its halls often feel a powerful presence in the carved faces and painted expressions, as if the artifacts themselves silently carry centuries of human stories and imagination.

-The masks are a study in contrasts: grotesque and beautiful, exaggerated and subtle, joyous and terrifying.
-Many are carved from ancient woods that have absorbed the energy of countless ceremonies, while lacquer, paint and wear reveal the passage of time.
-Death masks, spirit masks and ceremonial faces are left unpolished, preserving the rawness and power of their original purpose and drawing the visitor into contemplation of life, mortality and the human impulse to connect with the unseen.
+The masks are a study in contrasts, grotesque and beautiful, exaggerated and subtle, joyous and terrifying.
+Many are carved from ancient woods that have absorbed the energy of countless ceremonies, their lacquer, paint and natural wear revealing the passage of time.
+Inside the joglos, they are arranged according to traditional spiritual principles, with some Balinese and Javanese masks deliberately facing east to greet the sunrise, in keeping with the belief that their inner essence awakens with the morning light.
+Death masks, spirit masks and ceremonial faces are left unpolished, preserving the rawness and power of their original purpose, while staff maintain the ritual orientations daily.
+In this environment, the masks transcend mere artefacts, they stand as living witnesses to centuries of performance and artistry, inviting visitors to contemplate life, mortality and the human impulse to connect with the unseen.

 🗺️ Location